SkymanOne/folidity/concepts/samples.md

 }

 @(any)
+// `BeginState s` we create a binding to the state to access its data fields
+// Binding to the state is optional
+//
+// It can be seen that we don't transition into the new state,
-pub fn () join() when BeginState s -> BeginState {
+// but modify the old one which is still a state transition pub fn () join() when BeginState s -> BeginState {
     // `caller()` is the built-in function
     let caller = caller();